MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 > If you must chose this method, you must guarantee that:
 >
 > 1. [Teams auto-update is disabled](new-teams-vdi-requirements-deploy.md#disable-new-teams-autoupdate) in the virtual desktop.
 > 2. The SlimCore packages are pre-provisioned to the endpoint's local storage or network share before you upgrade new Teams in the virtual desktop.
-Any newer Teams version will request a matching new version of SlimCore and if the plugin can't find it, the user will be in fallback mode (server-side rendering).
+Any newer Teams version requests a matching new version of SlimCore and if the plugin can't find it, the user will be in fallback mode (server-side rendering).
 >
 > This is because new Teams and SlimCore versions must match.